TianKongBen/TheLastSwordYouWillEverNeed-Remastered/README.md

 Forge probably not, but NeoForge will consider it later, and at present, Forge and NeoForge can be used with the help of Sinytra Connector mod.

-Will you make a Quilt version?

-I'll try to do it, stay tuned!

 ## 中文

 ---